astibal/smithproxy/QuickInstall-Mitm.md

 ```
 >> CLI is quite powerful, you can do vast majority changes there.
-Only very limited set of changes require `sx-core@default`.
+Only very limited set of changes require `sx-core@default` restart.

 ```